Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 ## Summary

-- The APIs described in this document are used to access, from within a handler's `handle()` function, another handler's the functionality provided by another handler
+- The APIs described in this document are used to access, from within a handler's `handle()` function, the functionality provided by another handler
 - The `InvocableHandler` protocol, which interits from `IdentifiableHandler`, is used to denote `Handler`s which can be remotely invoked (ie, from within a `Handler.handle()` function)
 - The `RemoteHandlerInvocationManager` type implements a helper object which is responsible for coordinating inter-component communication
-- This helper object (you can think of this as a kind of mediator) has knowledge of the web service's structure and use that to determine how to realise interactions bwtween handlers
+- This helper object (you can think of this as a kind of mediator) has knowledge of the web service's structure and use that to determine how to realise interactions between handlers
 - The API as currenly defined only supports invoking components which use the request-response communication pattern